KenKaplan/Begali-Intrepid-Cover/README.md

 # Begali-Intrepid-Cover

-3D printed cover for the Begali Intrepid bug.

-2mm thick, printed in PETG
+3D printed cover for the Begali Intrepid bug, 2mm thick, printed in PETG